shroukk/demoNopCommerce/README.md

 ## Nopcommerce Automation Test
 This project demonstrates automated testing of the NopCommerce website using Selenium WebDriver, Cucumber BDD framework, Applying the Page Object Model (POM) design pattern. different scenarios have been tested on the following features:
+Opens the KSRTC website.
+Selects the popular route from "CHIKKAMAGALURU" to "BENGALURU".
+Chooses the arrival date.
+Clicks "Search for bus".
+Selects a seat.
+Chooses the boarding and dropping points.
+Fills in customer and passenger details that provided by Excelsheet.
+Clicks "Make Payment" and fills all payment fields without submitting the payment.
 1.Register
 2.Login
 3.Currencies